 The fund mainly invests in the common stock of growth companies that are domiciled or have their primary operations outside of the United States.
 The fund may invest 100% of its assets in securities of foreign companies.
 The fund may invest in emerging markets (i.e., those that are generally in the early stages of their industrial cycles) as well as in developed markets throughout the world.
-From time to time it may place greater emphasis on investing in one or more particular regions such as Asia or Europe.
+From time to time the fund may place greater emphasis on investing in one or more particular regions such as Asia or Europe.
 Under normal market conditions the fund will:

-• invest at least 65% of its total assets in common and preferred stocks of issuers in at least three different countries outside of the United States, and

-• emphasize investments in common stocks of issuers that the portfolio managers consider to be "growth" companies.
+- invest at least 65% of its total assets in common and preferred stocks of issuers in at least three different countries outside of the United States, and - emphasize investments in common stocks of issuers that are considered by the fund's portfolio managers to have potential for earnings or revenue growth.

 The fund does not limit its investments to issuers within a specific market capitalization range and at times may invest a substantial portion of its assets in one or more particular capitalization ranges.
-The fund can also buy securities convertible into common stock and other securities having equity features.
+The fund can also buy preferred stocks, securities convertible into common stock and other securities having equity features.

-In selecting investments for the fund's portfolio, the portfolio managers evaluate investment opportunities on a companyby-company basis.
+In selecting investments for the fund's portfolio, the portfolio managers evaluate investment opportunities on a company-by-company basis.
 The portfolio managers look primarily for foreign companies with high growth potential using a "bottom up" investment approach, that is, by looking at the investment performance of individual stocks before considering the impact of general or industry-specific economic trends.
 This approach includes fundamental analysis of a company's financial statements and management structure and consideration of the company's operations, product development, and industry position.